-The primary aim of the Urolink workshops at Kisiizi Hospital is to train local urologists to perform TURP and to improve patient care.
+The primary aim of the Urolink workshops at Kisiizi Hospital has been to train local urologists to perform TURP and to improve patient care.

 Church of Uganda Kisiizi Hospital is situated in Rukinguri District south-west Uganda, between Kabale and Rukungiri. approximately 42 kilometres (26 miles) south of Rukungiri, where the district headquarters are located.
 The bed capacity is 250 plus 10 cots/incubators in the Special Care Baby Unit.

 Kisiizi is a fee-paying hospital, although no-one is turned away because of their inability to pay.
 The fees collected from the patients cover only about 40% of the total hospital expenses.
 To supplement that income, the hospital operates several other businesses and receives charitable contributions from supporters in Uganda and overseas.
 The hospital's other businesses include a primary school, a school of nursing, a health insurance scheme and the local power station.